 Anna Farrin received her undergraduate degree in Human Development, with a specialization in Health and Human Services, from Vanderbilt University in 1996.
 While working in the field of early intervention she was struck by the lack of mental health services for young children.
 Anna attended graduate school at UNC-Charlotte and received her Masters of Social Work degree in 2010, along with a Graduate Certificate in Play Therapy.

-Anna is currently a Licensed Clinical Social Worker and a Registered Play Therapist Supervisor, and a Qualified Supervisor for Social Work Interns.
+Anna is currently a Licensed Clinical Social Worker, Registered Play Therapist Supervisor, and a Qualified Supervisor for Social Work Interns.
 She has treated children with a wide range of social, emotional, and behavioral problems in a variety of settings including early intervention, residential treatment, foster care, and most recently in the day treatment program in Duval County Public Schools.
 She is on the board of the Florida Association for Play Therapy (FAPT), and provides trainings for FAPT, graduate students, parents of young children, local agencies, teachers, and foster parents.

 Anna opened The Healing Playroom in 2015 to provide developmentally appropriate counseling to children and families in the Jacksonville community.
 She has a client-centered approach to working with young children, and especially enjoys strengthening parent-child relationships through the language of play.
 Anna lives in Atlantic Beach with her husband and two children, who have graciously donated many toys to The Healing Playroom.